XpiritBV/ContainerWorkshop-Docs/Lab11-IstioRetry-CircuitBreaker.md

 blue
 0
 ```
-You can see that a single call to the Service works fine.
+You can see that a single call to the service works fine.

 ## <a name='cb'></a>Circuit breaker

 The 'Circuit breaker' is a design pattern that helps creating resilient applications.
 It allows you to write applications that limit the impact of failures, by letting callers to a back-end service know that it is unavailable.
 By storing information about issues and quickly failing the call, the calling application is saved the wait time and overhead that would otherwise be required to find out.
 It allows the back-end service to recover without continuously being overloaded by waiting callers.

 Remember that the DestinationRule specifies that the Service can only process 1 call at a time.
-To trip the Circuit breaker, use the following command to call the service concurrently and verify the output:
+To trip the circuit breaker, use the following command to call the service concurrently and verify the output:

 ```
 kubectl exec -it fortio-deploy-576dbdfbc4-f6nfh -- fortio load http://blue/api/color